cvt8/waltz_robot/README.md

 ## YouTube Video Link

-To watch a video demonstration of our robot dancing waltz, please visit [insert link to YouTube video].
+To watch a video demonstration of our robot dancing waltz, please visit [[https://youtu.be/1MIFP3BURI0](https://youtu.be/1MIFP3BURI0)].